Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 people’s characters and general personalities.
 Although she generally perceives marriage as a good institution,

 her heroes almost never have children of their own.
-That shouldn’t be a surprise, when she had no children of her
+That shouldn’t be a surprise, when she had no children of her own

-own.
-(She also had an abortion, which
+either.
+(She also had an abortion,

-explains much of her deeply ironic enmity against the pro-life position).
+which explains much of her deeply ironic enmity against the pro-life position).

 Although one can play games with the words, much like the psychological egoists